Simplifying Dependent Reductions in the Polyhedral Model: Simplifying Dependent Reductions Problem

-Unfortunately, \Cref{eq:mssrproblemstatementincorrect} has three issues: 1) it is not a well-defined formulation due to the unknown $n$ 2) it has infinite space for $\vec{r}_i$ 3) it has impractically large space for $\text{S}_i$.
+Unfortunately, there are two issues with \Cref{eq:mssrproblemstatementincorrect}: 1) it has infinite space for $\vec{r}_i$ 2) it has impractically large space for $\text{S}_i$.

-First, it is not a well-defined formulation: to define its variables, the problem relies on an oracle to produce $n$, the total number of ST applications -- even though there is no readily apparent bound on that number.
-To elaborate, each ST application removes one statement, and introduces zero to two reductions that are potentially applicable for further ST applications -- thus one needs justification that recursively applying ST always terminates in order to bound $n$.

-Secondly, even if we assume that $n$ is given and bounded, the formulation does not readily translate to an executable algorithm.
-Specifically, enumeratively searching all possible $\vec{r}_i$ combinations is not feasible: each $\vec{r}_i$ alone is chosen from an infinite set of vectors, and the entire search space is also infinite; therefore the search space of $\vec{r}_i$s is impossible to navigate with enumerative search.
+Firstly, if we assume that $n$ is given and bounded, \footnote{ The total number of ST applications $n$ must be a finite given the fact that the complexity of the input program is finite, and that each ST application reduces the complexity. } the formulation does not readily translate to an executable algorithm.
+Specifically, enumeratively searching all possible $\vec{r}_i$ combinations is not feasible: each $\vec{r}_i$ alone is chosen from an infinite set of vectors, and the entire search space is also infinite; therefore the search space of reuse vectors cannot be simply enumerated (however it can be partitioned in to equivalence classes as proposed by \citet{sr}).

-Thirdly, also assuming $n$ is given and bounded, the program relies on a sequence of $\text{S}_i$s, to specify on which statement in $\prog{i}$ to perform ST. Although, unlike the case of $\vec{r}_i$, the number of choices for each $\text{S}_i$ is finitely bounded (i.e. by the number of ST-applicable reductions in the program), the combinations of all possible $(\text{S}_1, ... \text{S}_n)$ has at least $|\text{S}_1|!$ possibilities: assuming the best case scenario where each ST applications removes one reduction and introduces zero reductions that are potentially applicable for further ST applications, which imples the $i$th ST application has $n-i+1$ remaining alterantive choices of $\text{S}_i$ (i.e. $|\text{S}_i| = n - i + 1$).
-Therefore the search space of $\text{S}_i$ is also not practical to navigate with enumerative search. \todo{we should not claim for practicality for the problem formulation, should this point be dropped?}
+Secondly, also assuming $n$ is given and bounded, the program relies on a sequence of statements, ($\text{S}_1, \ldots,\text{S}_n$), to specify on which statement in $\prog{i}$ to perform ST. Although, unlike the case of $\vec{r}_i$, the number of choices for each $\text{S}_i$ is finitely bounded (i.e. by the number of ST-applicable reductions in the program), the combinations of all possible $(\text{S}_1, \dots, \text{S}_n)$ has at least $|\text{S}_1|!$ possibilities: assuming the best case scenario where each ST applications removes one reduction and introduces zero reductions that are potentially applicable for further ST applications, which imples the $i$-th ST application has $n-i+1$ remaining alternative choices of $\text{S}_i$ (i.e. $|\text{S}_i| = n - i + 1$).
+Therefore the search space of $\text{S}_i$ is also not practical to navigate with enumerative search.

-We will resolve these issues with a correct formalization in the rest of \Cref{sec:mssrps}.
-Specifically, we show, for a program, a one-to-one correspondence between all its potential ST applications and all faces of its reductions' domains.
-This correspondance resolves the first issue by bounding the number of ST applications to the number of faces of the program.
-This correspondance also allows a construction of an Integer Bilinear Programming (IBP) formulation to MSSR, which avoids the explicit enumerative search in the second and third issue.

-\subsubsection{Per-face ST application}
+\subsection{Per-face ST Application}